R3x/R3x.github.io/content/posts/gdb_advanced.md

 GDB has a lot of commands, I plan to try and cover the commands that helped me the most while debugging applications.
 A good starting tip - is that whenever you are stuck or can't remember the command that you were looking for, try using the `apropos` command.
 This is basically a regex search through the commands list and you can usually find the command you were looking for.
 To get more information about a command, use the `help` command.

+### Watchpoints

+Watchpoints are used to stop exectuing the program when a certain memory location is read/written.
+This is useful when you want to know when a certain variable is accessed.

 ### Conditional Breakpoints and Watchpoints

 Conditional breakpoints are a amazing feature of GDB, which allows you to set a breakpoint only if a certain condition is met.
 This is very useful when you are debugging a basic block that's called multiple times, and you want to stop only when a certain condition is met.